Sullivans International - Yarn Supplier

 Looking for bulk supply or OEM yarn?Learn more about our manufacturing capabilities →

-Choosing the right yarn type affects product feel, price, care instructions, and compliance.
-This guide compares natural vs synthetic fibers and major yarn categories used in knitting and crochet—for importers, wholesalers, and OEM buyers building product lines.
+Choosing the wrong fiber affects hand feel, care labels, retail price, and compliance.
+This guide compares major yarn types used in knitting and crochet so importers, wholesalers, and brand buyers can spec products with confidence.

 Aspect Natural fibers Synthetic fibers